Your source of photonics CAD tools

 SiGe modulator: absorption spectra for various values of the bias voltage

-(left) Experimental data from [2] and (right) Harold EAM results for TE polarisation
+(left) Experimental data from [2] and (right) Harold QCSE results for TE polarisation

 References